Breinify/brein-api-library-ios/README.md

 ### Integration

-Using Breinify Push Notifications in iOS apps is pretty straightforward.
+Using Breinify Push Notifications in iOS apps is straightforward.
 The Breinify SDK integrates smoothly within the iOS Application Lifecycle.
 Simply invoke the appropriate Breinify functions within the following lifecycle functions:

 - didFinishLaunchingWithOptions
 - applicationDidEnterBackground